 The jungle of Tambopata in Peru is one of the best-preserved forests in the world, it’s also one of the places where you will see the widest variety of flora and fauna.
 In this article, we will tell you everything you need to know about Peru Amazon tours and how to do it respecting wildlife and traveling in a responsible way.
 Many efforts have been made in order to preserve this natural gem.
 The nearest city, Puerto Maldonado, is small; luckily, the pollution hasn’t been trouble, so it’s our duty to keep it that way.

 There are some native communities around the reserve, they belong to the Ese Eja ethnic group.
-They are divided between three different groups: Palma Real, Sonene and Infierno.
-The last one work with a private company offering a different type of touristic service that allows the visitors to know in-depth their culture, food, language, artistic representations and so on.
+They are divided into three different groups: Palma Real, Sonene, and Infierno.
+The last one work with a private company offering a different type of touristic service that allows the visitors to know in-depth their culture, food, language, artistic representations, and so on.
 If you want more information regarding these activities, contact us!

 How to reach?

 Puerto Maldonado is not far from Cusco, so if you’re planning to visit Cusco, you can easily reach to the Peru amazon.
 You can either take a plane or a bus.

 Planes take between 30 and 45 minutes to reach the Puerto Maldonado airport (PEM) from there, if you’re taking a tour with a lodge, the staff will pick you up and transfer you to their headquarters in the city.
 There, you will be able to repack your belongings and just take the necessary things for your jungle adventure.